ekohe/capistrano-nvm-helper/README.md

 This gem provides idiomatic nvm support for Capistrano 3.x (and 3.x *only*).

-Difference between capistrano-nvm: avoid permission issues when multiple users deploy the same application by using different file names in the same directory for each deployer and stage.
+difference between `capistrano-nvm`: avoid permission issues when multiple users deploy the same application by using different file names in the same directory for each deployer and stage.

 ## Installation